An exotic calculus of Berezin-Toeplitz operators: A new symbol class

 \section{A new symbol class}

-For the remainder of this paper, fix a finite atlas of neighborhoods $(U_i , \rho_i ) _{i \in \mathcal{I}}$ for a fixed K\"{a}hler manifold $X $ as described in the introduction (a compact, quantizable, $d$-dimensional K\"ahler manifold).
+For the remainder of this paper, we fix a finite atlas of neighborhoods $(U_i , \rho_i ) _{i \in \mathcal{I}}$ for a fixed K\"{a}hler manifold $X $ as described in the introduction (a compact, quantizable, $d$-dimensional K\"ahler manifold).
+Without loss of generality, we assume $\rho_i (U_i) = \C^d$.